-- Inhibit low blood sugar, known as hypoglycemia, which can induce dizziness, lightheadedness, and overall weariness, making even the shortest exercise uncomfortable .
+- According to WebMD, they also inhibit low blood sugar, known as hypoglycemia, which can induce dizziness, lightheadedness, and overall weariness, making even the shortest exercise uncomfortable .

-As a general guideline, the closest you get to your exercise, the lighter and smaller your meal should be.
+As a general guideline, the closer you get to your exercise, the lighter and smaller your meal should be.